ayoussef-insight/self-hosted-agents/README.md

 **Variables**
 - `ENV_AZURE_RG` The name of the resource group.
 - `ENV_ACR_NAME` The name of the azure container registry.
-- `ENV_LNX_ACI_NAME` The name of the Azure Container Instance to deploy the self-hosted runner image to.
+- `ENV_LNX_ACI_NAME` The name of the Azure Container Instance to deploy the linux self-hosted runner image to.
+- `ENV_WIN_ACI_NAME` The name of the Azure Container Instance to deploy the windows self-hosted runner image to.
 - `ENV_SUBNET_ID` The subnet resource Id for the container instance.
 - `ENV_DNS_SERVERS` A string array of private DNS servers to use.
 ACI does not inherit DNS from your virtual network.
 Example argument format - `["192.168.1.1", "192.168.1.2"]`.
 Supply empty array `[]` to use default Azure resolver.